-Interactive Canvas is a framework built on the Google Assistant that allows developers to add a visual, immersive experience to conversational Actions.
-This visual layer is an interactive web app that is sent as a response to the user in conversation.
-Unlike traditional rich responses that exist in-line in the Assistant conversation, the Interactive Canvas web app renders as a full-screen web view.
+Interactive Canvas is a framework built on Google Assistant that allows developers to add visual, immersive experiences to Conversational Actions.
+This visual experience is an interactive web app that Assistant sends as a response to the user in conversation.
+Unlike rich responses that exist in-line in an Assistant conversation, the Interactive Canvas web app renders as a full-screen web view.

 - Create full-screen visuals

 Interactive Canvas is currently available on the following devices:

 How it works

 An Action that uses Interactive Canvas consists of two main components:

 - Conversational Action: An Action that uses a conversational interface to fulfill user requests.
 You can use either Actions Builder or the Actions SDK to build your conversation.

 Users interacting with an Interactive Canvas Action have a back-and-forth conversation with Google Assistant to fulfill their goal.
 However, for Interactive Canvas, the bulk of this conversation occurs within the context of your web app.
 When connecting your Conversational Action to your web app, you must include the Interactive Canvas API in your web app code.